Plymouth Brethren Christian Church: Worship, ordinances and evangelism

+Family

 The Brethren emphasise traditional family structures.
 Men are expected to be the financial providers, while women typically manage the household.
 Children remain in the family home until marriage and are encouraged to marry within the fellowship.
 Courtship is chaperoned, and physical intimacy before marriage is strongly discouraged.
 Elderly and unwell members are usually cared for by other Brethren families, though private nursing homes are fully used when necessary.
 A 2006 study of Australian Brethren suggested a divorce or separation rate of around 0.8%, compared to 10.8% in the general population at the time.
 As of 2006 few people outside the Brethren joined the fellowship, and relatively few born into it chose to leave.
-It is described as a cult by many of those who have left it.